Mighty Hurricanes and Deadly Floodwaters

 That isolated event was the only sinking of the Albemarle we were aware of for a long time.
 Then we learned that another wider, greater sinking is taking place in the entire Albemarle area and to the north and south of us.
 And we believe it now.

 When people first told us about an island called Batts Grave off the end of our canal, and the hermit who had once lived there, we thought it made a good story.
 We were pleased that the skittery pile of sand and clay was holding fast.
 It kept the Sound from barreling up our canal and gave a foothold to the bald cypresses that supported aeries for ospreys we loved to watch.

 What made us sit up straight was the report that sea level was rising faster in Virginia and North Carolina than along the entire east coast.
 That’s against the laws of physics isn’t it?

-Yes, it is, but in places where land is sinking, sea level will appear to rise more quickly, and indeed it will leave its marks on piers and poles, as we shall see.
+Yes indeed, but in places where land is sinking, sea level will appear to rise more quickly, leaving telltale marks on piers and poles, as we shall see.
 The area in question includes, roughly, a chunk of land from Wilmington to Hampton Roads, Virginia.

 We looked at what was left of Batts Grave with new interest.
 How big was the island when Nathaniel Batts lived there in the 1790s?

 Juicy Aside: Batts may have been a recluse before he died, but in his younger days as fur trader, land owner, pardoned murderer, serial debtor, he was a virtuoso wheeler-dealer.
 His savvy wife (or her family) had him sign a prenuptial agreement promising not to use her fortune to satisfy his debts.